Lord Mayor's Young and Emerging Artists Fellowships

 An applicant may also nominate an auspice to accept legal and financial responsibility for the applicant’s fellowship.

-Auspice organisations require to be based in the Brisbane LGA and are limited to supporting a maximum of two applications per round.
+Auspice organisations are required to be based in the Brisbane LGA and are limited to supporting a maximum of two applications per round.

 Applicants must not have any overdue Council grant acquittals or outstanding debts with Council.